 Sometimes pumping at too high of a speed can cause nipple pain.
-If you think this might be your issue, start on the lowest setting and gradually increase it, but stop a notch or two before you feel start to feel uncomfortable.
+If you think this might be your issue, start on the lowest setting and gradually increase it, until you feel a bit of discomfort.
+Then dial it back a notch.

 (I have a Freestyle, which has numbered speeds from 1 to 9.
 When I started pumping with it for the first time when my baby was two days old, I wasn’t sure what number to set it at.
 I figured a higher number would mean more milk, and as my milk supply was at that point nonexistent, that’s what I wanted.
 I put it on 9 to start out with.
-BAD IDEA.)
+This was a bad idea.)

-There are a few main breast issues that can cause nipple and breast pain – clogged ducts, mastitis, thrush, milk blisters, and vasospasms.
+There are a few main breast issues that can cause nipple and breast pain – clogged ducts, mastitis, thrush, milk blisters, vasospasms, and galactoceles.
 How do you know if you have one of these?
 Here are the major symptoms:

 - Clogged Duct – This will usually only affect one breast at a time, and you might be able to feel a hard, painful lump (this is where the milk flow is obstructed, or “clogged”).
 The area around the lump will be tender and sometimes red and warm if you touch it.
 The pain is at its worst before pumping/feeding, with some relief afterwards.
-(A milk blister is similar, but it right on top of the nipple.)
+(A milk blister is similar, but is right on top of the nipple.)

 - Mastitis – Mastitis has the same symptoms as a clogged duct plus a whole slew more – fever, chills, general malaise, and flu-like aching.
 If your boob hurts and you also feel like you have the flu, you probably have mastitis.